 Although they didn't get him that day, there were other times when they did-like the night they busted in the doors of Papaw and Mamaw's house.

-Frank went back and fourth between Mamaw's, she was his sister, and one of their other sister's who lived across the mountain in Pine Log.
-Sometimes on weekend mornings we'd awaken to find him sitting on the front steps waiting for us to wake up-waiting for Granny to cook breakfast.
+Frank went back and fourth between Mamaw's, she was his sister, and one of their other sisters who lived across the mountain in Pine Log.
+Sometimes on weekend mornings we'd wake to find him sitting on the front steps waiting for us to get up-waiting for Granny to cook him some breakfast.

 One Sunday night-Frank accidentally set fire to the trailer.
 While building a fire he got the gas and kerosene cans mixed up.